openstack/nova-specs/specs/juno/implemented/libvirt-driver-domain-metadata.rst

 libguestfs for file injection.
 The libvirt domain uuid will match that of the Nova instance, but there is more information about a Nova instance that could usefully be provided to administrators.
-For example, the identity of the tenant who launched it, the original flavour name and/or settings, the time at which the domain was launched, and the version number of the Nova instance that launched it (can be relevant if Nova is upgraded while a VM is running).
+For example, the identity of the tenant who launched it, the original flavor name and/or settings, the time at which the domain was launched, and the version number of the Nova instance that launched it (can be relevant if Nova is upgraded while a VM is running).